The Red Roses

 The red roses were the ones it seemed no one wanted to tolerate.
-Their thorns sometimes wicked, demanding her full attention and respect, demanding handle with care, with the most reverent caution because their beauty was that great.
+Their thorns sometimes wicked, demanding her full attention and respect, demanding to be handled with care, the most reverent caution, because their beauty was that great.
 Radiant red, iridescent at the edges, deeper and deeper toward the center, pushing to a maroon, the color of a deep cut that needed tending, that needed her love every day.

-The red roses kept her up all night, pulled her away from the world and all others at times.
-The red roses climbed the tower walls, threatened to cover the windows and steal every ounce of air with their perfume.
+The red roses kept her up all night, at times pulling her away from the world and all others.
+The red roses climbed the tower walls, threatening to cover the windows and steal every ounce of air with their perfume.
 She didn’t sleep.
 She didn’t eat.
 She tended the roses.
-Her hands sometimes washed in the results.
+Her hands washed in the results.
 The crimson etched in her cuticles, evidence.

-Who could understand it, her attention to these roses?
+Who could understand her attention to these roses?
 Her absence, others said, from the “real” world?
 Who could understand the need of such, and the exhaustion?
-They began to whisper as she hid herself away, day after day, night after night, in the rose garden, in the rose room.
+They began to whisper as she hid away, day after day, night after night, in the rose garden, in the rose room.
 Began to whisper about her heart, her mind, about what was healthy and other things that she could fathom their worry over less and less.
-Longing more and more for the understanding of one who knew the red roses too.
-They never made much sense to her, their world.
-Though she thought, sometimes, she wanted for something to equal the ardor of those roses red, for satisfaction to match her own imagination.
+She longed for the understanding of one who knew the red roses too.
+The others never made much sense to her, their world.
+She thought she wanted for something to equal the ardor of those roses red, for satisfaction to match her own imagination.
 She pulled at the leaves and the tangles, grabbing at the thorns penetrating her flesh, becoming a part of her.
 The roses, flowers so beautiful they were born with their own defense mechanism.

 The red roses stopped time.
 Before she knew it, two o’clock in the afternoon, she wasn’t dressed yet.
 One o’clock in the morning, daybreak.
-The world outside spun round, it seemed without her, the need to explain herself to it began to wear under the sockets of her eyes and around the corners of her mouth.
+The world outside spun around without her.
+The need to explain herself to it began to wear under the sockets of her eyes and around the corners of her mouth.
 Wanting to say, “Please, please understand.
 I have got to tend these roses.
 Please do not abandon me because I cannot abandon these roses.
 These roses cannot wait for me any longer.”